 Comprehensive Eye Exams

-The Optometrists at Eyes on Canal in New Orleans Cover Every Aspect of Eye Health for You and Your Family
+The Optometrist at Eyes on Canal in New Orleans Covers Every Aspect of Eye Health for You and Your Family

 In an industry where doctor-patient face time seems to keep shrinking, we value our time with you and your family.
 At Eyes on Canal, you get more than just a routine check-up.
 We promise you’ll leave satisfied, informed, and confident in your eye care decisions.

-At Eyes on Canal, our experienced doctors employ both proven techniques and the latest technology to help detect diseases such as glaucoma and macular degeneration early, and to produce a permanent and historical record of changes in your eye to help get an even deeper understanding of your ocular health.
+At Eyes on Canal, our experienced doctor employs both proven techniques and the latest technology to help detect diseases such as glaucoma and macular degeneration early, and to produce a permanent and historical record of changes in your eye to help get an even deeper understanding of your ocular health.

 Benefits of a Routine Eye Exam

 Getting the right exam at the right age can help ensure your vision lasts a lifetime.
 According to the childhood eye screening guidelines developed by the American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology and Strabismus, pediatric eye health begins with an eye exam at birth and continues with regular screenings throughout childhood.

 It’s also recommended that adults undergo a complete eye exam at 40, to detect any early signs of eye disease or changes in vision.
 Adults who have an eye disease or risk factors such as diabetes, however, should see an optometrist before then.
 Following a regular eye screening schedule, from childhood to senior age (65 and older), can help prevent and manage eye disease.